Licensee and Renewal FAQs

 I just got my license last year, am I required to renew and take 26 hours of continuing education, when I’ve had my license less than a year?

-Those persons certified for licensure in the second half of a biennium (on or after 3/1/2016) are exempt from the total 26 hours required continuing education requirements for that biennium, except for the mandatory two (2) hours prevention of medical errors course requirement, and the one (1) hour of HIV/AIDS education given by Board approved providers.
-See list of approved providers for such courses below.
-(Yes, you must complete an additional, update course of a prevention of medical errors, even if you just took one to complete licensure requirements.
-Every renewal requires another 2 hours of prevention of medical errors CE.
-There are many providers and you may take one from a different provider to avoid redundancy.)
+Those persons certified for licensure in the second half of a biennium, on or after March 1st of even years (3/1/2018, 3/1/2020, 3/1/2022…) are exempt from the total 26 hours required continuing education requirements for that biennium, except for the mandatory two (2) hours prevention of medical errors course requirement, and the one (1) hour of HIV/AIDS education given by Board approved providers.

 Licenses for occupational therapy and occupational therapy assistants expire on February 28th of every odd year.
 Please note that at the time of initial licensure, and during each biennial licensure renewal thereafter, the licensure expiration date will print on the hard copy of the license issued by the Department of Health.
 The expiration date may also be viewed on the Department’s licensure verification page at anytime.